 If you’re anything like me you’ve been patiently waiting all summer for your sunflowers to bloom.
 We’ve really had a banner year with our sunflower patch.
 We grew several varieties which produced weeks worth of enjoyment well into October.
 Sadly, they are beginning to fade as we head deeper into fall….which brings me to the main topic of my post!

 First let me answer an obvious question you probably have at this point…

 Yes, you can dry ANY kind of sunflower (even those GIGANTIC ones) but there are some important considerations to take into account to successfully dry your sunflowers.
 If you don’t take these careful considerations you’ll mostly likely end up with moldy sunflower seeds and sunflower heads.
 Follow our step by step DIY tutorial below to ensure success!

 If you’re wondering what to do with dried sunflowers you already have…don’t worry…you’re still the right place!
 Here is just a short list of everything you can do with sunflowers (including some DIY sunflower crafts we’re going to show you):

-- Make a front door wreath (which we’ll show you how to do in this post)
+- Make a front door wreath (we’ll show you how)

-- Dry the sunflower heads for fall decorating or decoration (we’ll show you how)
+- Dry sunflower heads for fall decorating or decoration (we’ll show you how)

 - Toast the seeds for eating or gifting

-- Give away dried seeds as an inexpensive garden gift for friends, neighbors or family (which we’ll also show you how to do)
+- Give away dried seeds as an inexpensive garden gift for friends, neighbors or family (which we’ll show you how to do too!)

 - Dry seeds for feeding wild birds or chickens